cloudnativeessentials/dra-tutorial/dra-tutorial.md

 Can include optional parameters like a GPUClaimParameters that we'll look at later.

 Each request to allocate a device in a ResourceClaim must reference exactly one DeviceClass.
+A DeviceClas defines a category of devices.
+The DeviceClass may be installed with the driver.

 ```shell
 kubectl explain deviceclass
 ```